pdvyas/GarageRank/ext/README.md

 Install instructions
 ====================

+Use the ext.crx in the root directory or

 * Click on the spanner on the upper right corner.
 * Click on Preferences
 * Click on Extensions on left sidebar